 This project is toxic to the land, air, water and sea and to our country as a whole and it could have a direct impact on Port Alberni’s economy and environment.

-I have challenged the West Coast Marine Response group twice on behalf of City Council twice to explain how they could clean up a major oil spill off the West Coast.
+I have challenged the West Coast Marine Response group twice on behalf of City Council to explain how they could clean up a major oil spill off the West Coast.
 Their answer is they cannot conduct their operations in anything greater than a Small Craft Advisory (Beaufort 4) conditions.

 This is not acceptable when Barkley Sound, the West Coast Trail and Pacific Rim National Park Reserve are all at risk.